 In Europe, you see them in old towns everywhere on church towers or cemeteries.

 The cross is associated mainly with religion because it is used in many religions.
 The cross is however a symbol.

-In Christianity it symbolizes the martyrdom of Jesus Christ because crucifixion in those days was very common form of execution.
-As a symbol it has way too many meanings (not only religious) to describe them all here.
-So cross drawings is definitely a theme worth to consider.
+In Christianity, it symbolizes the martyrdom of Jesus Christ because crucifixion in those days was a very common form of execution.
+As a symbol, it has way too many meanings (not only religious) to describe them all here.
+So cross drawings are definitely a theme worth considering.

-Many cultures use cross in their religion, on national flags, in heraldry and also as markings.
-In Japanese (and Chinese) Kanji cross symbol in writing means number 10.
+Many cultures use the cross in their religion, on national flags, in heraldry, and also as markings.
+In Japanese (and Chinese) Kanji, a cross symbol in writing means the number 10.

-I picked up a couple of crosses and will show you some simple techniques how to draw them by free hand without ruler.
+I picked up a couple of crosses and will show you some simple techniques on how to draw them by freehand without a ruler.
 I know, the lines aren’t exactly straight; I do not mind that much and hope you are OK with it too.

-By free hand draw a simple cross as you see on the picture.
-Do not use ruler!
+By freehand draw a simple cross as you see in the picture.
+Do not use a ruler!
 Consider this as a kind of exercise.
 Lines may not be straight but it is OK.
 See the lines I drew, they are not straight at all.

 You can use this easy and simple system for all cross drawings and apply it as necessary.